ronalddatcher/Project_Synapse/README.md

 - **Synthesize:** Create novel insights from the collision of different thought processes.
 - **Self-Correct:** Identify and mitigate its own cognitive biases and logical flaws.
 - **Focus:** Dynamically allocate attention to the most promising areas.
+- **Simulate:** Project future outcomes and second-order effects of proposed solutions.
 - **Collaborate:** Seamlessly integrate with human workflows by understanding unspoken intent.

 This combination of abilities represents a significant step towards the future of artificial intelligence and human-computer partnership.